Spring Boot Pre-Interview Guide Part 3: Documentation & AOP — Swagger · MDC · Aspect

 private val log = LoggerFactory.getLogger(javaClass)

-private val objectMapper = ObjectMapper().apply {
+private val jsonWriter = ObjectMapper().apply {

 registerModule(JavaTimeModule())